c247/Homeify/README.md

 # Homeify
-A house marketplace built using React and Firebase v9
+A complete house marketplace built using React and Firebase v9

 ## Geocoding
 Uses the Google Geocoding API to get coordinates from the address field